jenkinsci/micro-focus-performance-center-integration-plugin/readme.md

 - Possibility to add a wait time between generation of the trend report and the download of the trend report to the build artifact.
 - Timeslot duration can be parametrized via two parameters (Hours and Minutes).

+### Version 1.1.7
+This version provides the following enhancements:
+- Removing unused dependency.

 ### Downloads
 You can download the plugin from this link: